-Ireland Things To Do is a an A-Z of the best (not the obvious) Visitor Attractions in Ireland, ranging from cool castles like Trim and Tullynally to exquisite country houses like Beaulieu in Louth and Belvedere in Westmeath.
+Ireland Things To Do is a an A-Z of the best (not necessarily the obvious) Visitor Attractions in Ireland, ranging from cool castles like Trim and Tullynally to exquisite country houses like Beaulieu in Louth and Belvedere in Westmeath.
 Museums like the Hunt in Limerick and the Chester Beatty Library at Dublin Castle (itself another gem) Sacred places include not only Newgrange but the lesser known treasures such as Holy Cross in Tipperary and Glenstal in Limerick.
 There are bus trips and boat trips and adventures to go on which will add an extra dimension to your experience of Ireland, whether you are here for a week or have lived here all of your life.
 Superb cultural attractions like the Museum of Country Life in Roscommon and the award winning new museum at Glasnevin Cemetery in Dublin, not forgetting the timeless Bunratty Castle and Folk Park with the famous Cliffs of Moher nearby.

 Being Ireland, there is a smattering of the best distilleries Lockes and Jamesons as well as the Guinness Storehouse of course, plus a few surprises like the Foynes Flying Boat Museum where Irish Coffees were first invented.